Homelessness in Kirklees – your questions answered

 Why do we not offer services (beds) for homeless people all year round and not just in cold weather?

 Our homelessness service runs all year, giving people support and access to somewhere to stay wherever possible.
 Clare House is a hostel for single people rough sleeping or in danger of rough sleeping who want to get off the streets.
 When the weather is very cold, we activate our Severe Weather Emergency Protocol (SWEP) which makes it easier for people to have an emergency bed while they talk with appropriate teams to get the right support.
-This winter has been particularly harsh and we’ve run SWEP for 38 nights to date.
-Thanks to this we’ve helped over 35 people have a warm bed for the night and we’re continuing to support those who’ve kept in contact with our Housing Solutions team.
-We are now considering whether a winter shelter provision, which would be available throughout winter regardless of weather, would be possible for future years.
+Last winter was particularly harsh and we ran SWEP for 45 nights.
+Thanks to this we helped over 43 people have a warm bed for the night and we’re carried on supporting those who kept in contact with our Housing Solutions team afterwards.
+We are constantly monitoring our winter service to ensure we provide the appropriate support for those people living on the streets.

 Why can’t you provide somewhere for people living on the streets to stay, especially when there are so many empty buildings?